Arkadioi

 Arkadioi (Αρκάδιοι) was a former municipality on the island of Zakynthos, Ionian Islands, Greece.
 Since the 2011 local government reform it is part of the municipality Zakynthos, of which it is a municipal unit.
 It is located on the north coast of the island.
 It has a land area of 26.475 km².
-Its population was 5,215 at the 2011 census.
-The seat of the municipality was in Vanato (pop.
-1,045).
-Other large towns are Planos (742), Ágios Kírykos (733), Tragáki (622), Kalipado (709), and Sarakinádo (619).
+Its population was 5,729 at the 2021 census.
+The seat of the municipality was in Vanato.
+The municipal unit consists of the communities Vanato, Agios Kirykos, Kalipado, Kypseli, Planos, Sarakinado and Tragaki.